Yeshey/SecurityInDistributedSystems/README.md

 ### 6.1 Install and configure IPTables

-- Installation and configuration, used [this](https://www.hostinger.com/tutorials/iptables-tutorial)
+- Installation and configuration, used [this](https://www.hostinger.com/tutorials/iptables-tutorial) and [this]https://www.youtube.com/watch?v=qPEA6J9pjG8